callan/docker-phpunit-php7/README.md

-# PHP7 - PHPUNIT Docker
+# PHP7.X - PHPUNIT Docker

-A series of docker files with different things for working with Composer, PHPUnit, XDebug, Sqlite3, and MySQL to make CI/CD a little easier.
+A series of docker files with different things for working with Composer, PHPUnit, XDebug (where available), Sqlite3, and MySQL to make CI/CD a little easier.

 Intended for usage in a CI environment (Travis, Gitlab, Drone, etc.):
  - PHP7 (based off the [official](https://hub.docker.com/_/php/) PHP Docker)
- - XDebug (Latest through PECL)
+ - XDebug (Latest through PECL, only for 7.0 and 7.1 until it becomes stable for 7.2)
  - Composer (Latest through installer)
  - PHPUnit (5.x and 6.x depending on docker tags, through composer)